Liam-Ralph/pwrstat-gui/README.md

 ### Memory
-As per testing, the executable program uses approximately 128KiB of memory, though results may vary.
+As per testing, the executable program uses approximately 128 KiB of memory, though results may vary.
-Running the Python program uses more memory, and memory usage can increase to an unknown limit by change settings repeatedly.
+Running the Python program uses more memory, and memory usage can increase to an unknown limit by changing settings repeatedly.
-Memory usage starts at around 16MiB and typically stays below 20MiB, but can be increased to 50MiB through purposeful effort.
+Memory usage starts at around 16 MiB and typically stays below 20 MiB, but can be increased to 50 MiB through purposeful effort.

 ### Storage
-This application uses approximately 16MiB of storage.
+This application uses approximately 16 MiB of storage.

 <br/>

 ## Installation

 ### 1. Python
-1. Download this projects using either `git clone` or by manually downloading files (only main.py, images, and data are required)
+1. Download this project using either `git clone` or by manually downloading files (only main.py, images, and data are required)
-2. Run main.py in your favorite console or IDE
+2. Run main.py in your favourite console or IDE

 ### 2. Debian
 1. Download the .deb file [here](liam-ralph.github.io/projects/)